rjournal/rjtools/README.md

 <!-- badges: end -->

 The goal of rjtools is to make it easier for AUTHORS of R Journal articles to

-1. create a new paper from a template that will produce both html and pdf versions in the formt needed by the journal, and
+1.  create a new paper from a template that will produce both html and pdf versions in the format needed by the journal, and
 2.  to run various checks on their paper, that it satisfies various requirements, in preparation for submitting it to the journal.

 ## Installation